junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 I was frustrated, and thinking about some probably really bad ideas -- if you must know, I was thinking about how to revenge that heartless man and his rich wife, the bastards deserve something nice and sweet, I just haven't decided which way works the best.

-When I was deep in thought, the little brat ran off again, like he always did, when I was doing my things.
+When I was deep in thought, the little brat ran off again, like he always did when I was doing my things.
 I probably should keep him chained like a dog just to be safe.

 Anyway, he ran away, directly into the farm land where he really shouldn't go in.
 Cattles are like giant beasts to him, and he could so easily just get treaded like a shepherd's pie.

 I was already thinking where to bury this little thing, when that man appeared before me, my boy in his arms.
-That was the first time I really look at him, and he had such blue eyes.
+That was the first time I really looked at him, and he had such blue eyes.

 He said I should take better care of my boy, and I said thank you.
 My little thing said he ran there because he saw a pretty little flower, and this strange man just walked over to the flock, picked that most normal yellow whin from the moor and walked back.
 I had to invite him to tea after that.

-"I'm here for the whins, too." he said when he sat down in my little hut.
+"I'm here for the whins, too," he said when he sat down in my little hut.
 My boy was playing with the petals, trying to eat it.

 I asked where he came from.

 "Far away," that's what he said.
 He looked at me in a way even I felt bad for him.
 Those blue, blue eyes, I think they were talking, more than he actually spoke.
 I asked him if he traveled a lot.

-"Quite a lot lately, yes." he said with a smile.
+"Quite a lot lately, yes," he said with a smile.
 Such a gentle bright smile.
 No one smiled at me like that for ages.

-"You must miss home then, mister."
-I said.
+"You must miss home then, mister," I said.

 "Castiel," he said, the smile turned a teeny little sad, extremely imperceptible, but trust my eyes, I could tell.
 And then he said -- but I was sure that wasn't meant for me -- he said, "Miss it, yes, but I don't think I'm welcomed there anymore."

-"You're welcome to stay here, if it doesn't bore you."
-I told him.
+"You're welcome to stay here, if it doesn't bore you," I told him.
 My humble little living place was just a barn no one wanted or looked.
-The village had a chapel and really not much going on -- not the best tourist spot, you may say.
+The village had a chapel and really not much going on -- not the best tourist spot, you might say.

 "It's a lovely place," he said.
 His voice was so... in awe, I'm sure no one in history said that about Canisbay like he did ever before, not even the one who built it.

-"It has the most beautiful whins of all places, and this is the best summer of all the time." he said.
+"It has the most beautiful whins of all places, and this is the best summer of all the time," he said.

 I had to admit I would never know what's the difference of those teeny tiny flowers had this year or last, but apparently someone has been keeping records for them.

-"And the bees too." he added, then carried on talking about sheep and cattle and pasture, but that's when I started getting bored and stopped listening.
+"And the bees too," he added, then carried on talking about sheep and cattle and pasture, but that's when I started getting bored and stopped listening.

 "As much as I'd love to be your company, mister," I told him, "I had work to do."